Where is the Run and Walk?

 What’s up with the non-Kosher food trucks?

 This year we wanted to add another food option to the Walk for Israel.
 Let’s face it: there are a lot of Jews (and non-Jews!) who attend the Walk and don’t keep Kosher.
 We wanted to offer them another alternative, even though the pizza is great!
-So this year we’ll have the Nosh Pit food truck and the Pita Cruiser food truck, both serving Israeli style food.
-The Nosh Pit will feature Vegan and vegetarian fare as well!
+So this year we’ll have the Pita Post food truck serving Israeli style food.

 Is the food free at the food trucks?